AnimosWorkshop/Sor-Vault/Classes/Base Classes/Casters/Paragon.md

 ### Conduit's Intervention

-Though being a cleric means that you derive your magic from the inspiration of a god, in the end, that magic becomes a part of your identity and manifests as an extension of yourself, too.
-At 7th level, according to your Divine Conduit magic type, you get one of the following benefits:
+By enhancing the attunement to your ideal, you are able to attune to a piece of history of the land itself, being the influence of the god resonating with your ideal.
+At 7th level, according to your Ideal Conduit magic type, you get one of the following benefits:

 #### Arcana
 You understand that influence can't always derive from people - the world is vast, and as we make our way through the world, we have to rely on external forces.
 Whenever you use your Major Intervention feature, you may move one of the targeted creatures or yourself up to 5' times half your Willpower modifier in any direction to an unoccupied space.